syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 ### Column Resizing

 You can change the width of the column in TreeGrid to show the entire text of the column by resizing the column.
-The following code example shows you how to enable the **Column Resize** feature at **TreeGrid** initialize.
+The following code example shows you how to enable the column resize feature at initializing TreeGrid.

 {% highlight js %}